orlov0562/TR-Logic-Image-Uploader/README.md

 ```
 php artisan req:check
 ```
-But pay attention that CLI and WEB SERVER configuration can be different, therefore additional checks with [phpinfo();](http://php.net/manual/en/function.phpinfo.php) function may be required.
+* pay attention that CLI and WEB SERVER configuration (php.ini) can be different, therefore additional checks with [phpinfo();](http://php.net/manual/en/function.phpinfo.php) function may be required.

 In case when upload process stopped via this signal, the API will return response with next JSON answer
 ```